wpmudev/custom-sidebars/readme.txt

 == Changelog ==

+= 3.0.6 =
+* Added width to "Custom Sidebars" column on entries list screen to avoid uncontrolled column width.
+* Added ability to add new sidebar using the only keyboard, after you fill name just push enter to move to the description field.
+Hit enter on description field to add a new sidebar.
+* Fixed frash message for pro version.

+= 3.0.5 =
+* Improved columns display on post list screen - now "Custom Sidebars" column is hidden by default.
+* Prevent to load assets on front-end.
+* Updated "WPMU Dev code library" to version 3.0.4.
+* Fixed a CSS glitch on media library.
+* Fixed a JavaScript conflicting with CiviCRM plugin.
+* Fixed a problem with taxonomies.

 = 3.0.4 =
 * Improved "Create a custom sidebar to get started." box.
 * Upgraded "WPMU Dev code library" to version 3.0.3.